SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 [/code-editor]
 [task-description]
 ## Description
-Create a class Book from UML diagram below:
+Create a `Book` class from the UML diagram below:

 | Book |
 | ---- |